TobiaRigon/PromptPack/README.md

 2. **Select Files**: Opens an expandable tree of all folders and files.
 You can include/exclude each item via checkboxes.
    - Default selections are based on the current settings.
 3. **Settings**: Define default allowed extensions, excluded folders and files.
 Also choose:
-   - Markdown output
+   - Export format (txt, md, json)
    - Include file headings
-   - Use code blocks for each file
+   - Use code blocks for each file (Markdown only)
 4. **Live Preview**: Enables a real-time preview of the final output file.
 5. **Destination Folder**: Choose where the final file will be saved.
-6. **Generate**: Creates a Markdown or plain text file containing the selected source files, formatted according to your settings.
+6. **Generate**: Creates an output file in the chosen format containing the selected source files, formatted according to your settings.

 ## Settings